Disentanglement with Factor Quantized Variational Autoencoders: Method

 In Equation~\ref{eq:distance}, we calculate the distance matrix $\mathcal{R} \in \mathbb{R}^{d \times K}$ between $z_e(x) \in \mathbb{R}^{d \times 1}$ and $\mathcal{M}$.
 We use $\mathbf{1}_K$ and $\mathbf{1}_d$ vectors of ones with $K$ and $d$ dimensions, respectively, for computational ease in calculation of the distance matrix $\mathcal{R}$. $\mathcal{R}$ holds $i^{th}$ latent variable's distances to $\mathcal{M}$ in its $i^{th}$ row.

 Since the closest scalar in $\mathcal{M}$ has the lowest distance, we use $-\mathcal{R}$ as the parameters of the Categorical distribution to be able to sample the closest scalar with a higher probability in Equation~\ref{eq:stochastic_posterior}.
 Sampling from the stochastic posterior $q(z|x)$ yields the discrete variables $z \in \mathbb{R}^{d \times K}$ which are essentially the one-hot representations of the indices of the quantizing scalars for $d$ number of latent variables.
-Since sampling from a Categorical distribution is not a differentiable operation in the traditional sense that hurts end-to-end training, we use Gumbel-Softmax distribution for a differentiable approximation to categorical sampling \citep{maddison2016concrete, jang2016categorical}.
+Sampling from a Categorical distribution is inherently non-differentiable, which complicates end-to-end training when combined with the total correlation regularizer.
+To overcome this, we adopt the Gumbel–Softmax distribution as a differentiable approximation \citep{maddison2016concrete, jang2016categorical}, allowing gradient-based optimization while preserving the discrete nature of the latent variables.
 These differentiable samples will be essential when we add the total correlation term to the optimization.

 The quantized representation $z_q(x) \in \mathbb{R}^{d \times 1}$ is obtained by a matrix multiplication of the discrete variables $z$ and $\mathcal{M}$. $z_q(x)$ is originally fed into the decoder $\mathcal{D}_{\phi_1}$ in VQVAE as it is the quantization of the feature tensor.
 In our case, we further transform the latent vector $z_q(x)$ into a feature tensor by nonlinear layers in $\mathcal{D}_{\phi_2}$ before feeding it into $\mathcal{D}_{\phi_1}$ to reconstruct input $x$.